karatayev/nosql-project/README.md

 Injection

-* All parameters must be protected against NoSQL injection: https://ckarande.gitbooks.io/owasp-nodegoat-tutorial/content/tutorial/a1_-_sql_and_nosql_injection.html
+* All parameters are protected against NoSQL injection using type checks https://ckarande.gitbooks.io/owasp-nodegoat-tutorial/content/tutorial/a1_-_sql_and_nosql_injection.html.
+Furthermore, only values are allowed which match `[\w., ]+`.
 * Login and favs are protected against SQL injection using prepared statements